LeRicNet/systemtwo/README.md

 ## Advanced Usage
-Mac: If you wish to point your server to a new domain name (e.g., https://systemtwo.co), you can add the following line to `/etc/hosts`.
+Mac: If you wish to point your local server to a new domain name (e.g., https://systemtwo.co), you can add the following line to `/etc/hosts`.

 ```
 127.0.0.1	systemtwo.co